 - Goodness!
 Will I be able to swim with a stoma?

-Having to deal with such physical issues becomes easier once a patient has come to terms with their emotional feelings, mentally.
+However, dealing with such physical issues becomes easier once you have come to terms with these emotional feelings, mentally.

-Isn’t it wonderful to know there is always professional help "round the corner," if necessary?
+Moreover, isn't it wonderful to know there is always professional help "around the corner," whenever you need it?

-Be positive about it.
-Most likely there will be care and understanding from family and friends that know anyway.
-And whenever you encounter mishaps such as colostomy bag ballooning, possible pouch blowouts, leakages, or loud ‘farty’ sounds, deal with them as one of those things that happen when you have a colostomy.
+The most important thing is to be positive about it.
+Most likely there will be care and understanding from family and friends that know about your condition.
+And whenever you encounter mishaps (and they do happen) such as colostomy bag ballooning, possible pouch blowouts, leakages, or loud ‘farty’ sounds, deal with them as one of those things that happen when you have a colostomy.

 Have a sense of realism as this will go a long way in helping you manage any untoward situation; see stoma care as a part of your regular routine and lifestyle.

-Not making emotional progress always affects a stoma patient's quality of life in a negative way.
-If you feel its too much for you to handle, seek advice from the professionals (doctor or stoma nurse) or join an ostomy support group.
+Not making emotional progress always affects a stoma patient's quality of life in a negative way so, if you feel its too much for you to handle, seek advice from the professionals (doctor or stoma nurse) or join an ostomy support group.